Complete Guide to Beta HCG Test in India Including Beta HCG Test Cost

-- A needle is inserted to the vein and a tube is attached to the end of the needle.
+- A needle is inserted into the vein and a tube is attached to the end of the needle.
 The blood is collected in this tube.

-- Once enough blood is collected, the elastic band around arm is released.
+- Once enough blood is collected, the elastic band around the arm is released.

 - A piece of cotton or gauge is placed on the site after removing the needle.